Data-driven information analysis

-The data-driven approach either relies on the data that originate from the information systems that support business operations or goes in search for available external sources that can fulfil the information needs.
+The data-driven approach either relies on the data that originate from the information systems that support business operations or goes in search for available external sources that can fulfill the information needs.
 This approach operates as follows:

 - Inventory of resources: the organization makes an inventory of applications and information systems that register and administer the organization’s data.
 These may include an ERP system, a tool for financial administration, the CRM system, a complaint system or a combination of those.
 If relevant, and not to forget affordable, the organization might also look for external data such as market information (supplied by a market research agency), demographic data, Land Registry (Cadastre), the patent register, a registry of brand names, weather forecasts, press bureaus such as AP and Reuter, data from CPB (Economic Policy Analysis) or the Chamber of commerce and finally websites of competitors.